amit502/personal-blog/README.md

 ```

 Prettier has been used for formatting the files and eslint has been used to enforce JS and Typescript rules.
-Most of the linter errors and warnings have resolved, while some of them were ignored.
+Most of the linter errors and warnings have been resolved, while some of them were ignored.

 ## Personal Blog Features